LHA Board Members Past and Present

 Marla serves on an Allocations Panel for the United Way of the Capital Region annually.
 She was recognized as a Woman of Excellence by the YWCA of Greater Harrisburg in 2016.

 Marla is involved with various ministries at her church including media, hospitality, event planning, and decorating.
 In 2019, she assumed the duties of church treasurer.
 She loves all things history and reading historical fiction is a favorite pastime.
-Marla and her husband enjoy life in Susquehanna Township with a cherished cat named Emmy.
+Marla and her husband enjoy life in Susquehanna Township with a cherished pet cat.